avaneerd/avetodo/README.md

    Now the service will be injected if we "ask" for it somewhere in our app.

 ### 2.2 Creating the todo item component
-Because we will be rendering todo items on multiple places we want them to be sepperate components, so that we can reuse the component on sepperate pages.
+Because we will be rendering todo items on multiple places we want them to be separate components, so that we can reuse the component on separate pages.

 1. Run the command `ng g component todoItem` to generate a component.